John-Anthony-L/gcp_cookie_delivery_agent/README.md

 BUSINESS_CALENDAR_ID=primary

 # =============================================================================
-# BIGQUERY INTEGRATION (STRUCTURE READY)
+# BIGQUERY ADK INTEGRATION (FULLY IMPLEMENTED)
 # =============================================================================
+# Set to 'true' to use Google's first-party ADK BigQuery toolset
-# Set to 'true' to use real BigQuery, 'false' to use dummy data
+# Set to 'false' to use dummy data for development/testing
-USE_BIGQUERY=false
+USE_BIGQUERY=true

 # =============================================================================
 # BUSINESS ACCOUNT CONFIGURATION